Kings Residential Palace

 The Coronation Pavilion at Kings Residential Palace is a historic venue in Waikiki.
 It was built in 1883 to celebrate the coronation of King Kalakaua and Queen Kapi’olani.
 It is also the site of the inauguration of Governors of Hawai’i.
 The Pavilion contains shields of other countries.
 King Kalakaua had his crown made in London during his round-the-world journey.
 It has precious stones and polished kui cabochons.

-The Coronation Pavilion at Kings Residential Palace was originally used during the coronation of King Kalakaua and Queen Kapiolani on February 12, 1883.
+The Coronation Pavilion at Kings Residential Palace was originally use during the coronation of King Kalakaua and Queen Kapiolani on February 12, 1883.
 It is located on the southwest lawn of the palace.
 Concerts are held here regularly by the Royal Hawaiian Band.
+Drawing both locals and tourists who appreciate the rich musical history of the region.

 The King’s Staircase

-If you are planning a visit to the Royal Palace, you should not miss out on visiting the King's Staircase.
-This impressive staircase was built in the year 1754 and replaced the cabinet des Coquilles.
-This staircase was designed to lead from the King's private apartments to those of the royal family, including Madame du Barry.
-The style of the staircase appears to be inspired by the Petit Trianon in Versailles, which was the home of Marie Antoinette.
+If you are planning a visit to the Royal Palace, you should not miss out on visiting the King’s Staircase.
+This impressive staircase was built in the year 1754 and replace the cabinet des Coquilles.
+This staircase was design to lead from the King’s private apartments to those of the royal family, including Madame du Barry.
+The style of the staircase appears to be inspire by the Petit Trianon in Versailles.
+Which was the home of Marie Antoinette.
 The staircase is a good place to admire the Courtyard of the Stags.

-The staircase is adorned with paintings of mythological and historical figures created by Italian Baroque painter Antonio Verrio.
+The staircase is adorn with paintings of mythological and historical figures created by Italian Baroque painter Antonio Verrio.
 His paintings depict historical figures, mythological figures, and allusions to warfare.
-The interior is also filled with beautiful tapestries by Henry VIII.
+The interior is also fill with beautiful tapestries by Henry VIII.
+The artwork and architecture combined make this staircase a highlight of the palace tour.

 The King’s State Apartments

-These state apartments were originally designed for the king to live in, but they were used for a variety of other purposes.
-They were used as a place to see courtiers, host events, and hold court.
+These state apartments were originally design for the king to live in.
+But they were use for a variety of other purposes.
+They were use as a place to see courtiers, host events, and hold court.
 While they remained separate, they evolved from large open rooms to smaller rooms where the king would entertain visitors.
+Today, these spaces continue to amaze visitors with their elegance and detailed craftsmanship.

-The King's State Apartments have a series of reception rooms.
-Apartment 10 is situated in the north-east corner of the palace, adjacent to the public gardens.
+The King’s State Apartments have a series of reception rooms.
+Apartment 10 is situat in the north-east corner of the palace, adjacent to the public gardens.
 This apartment has five bedrooms, a living room, and two reception rooms.
-Princess Alexandrina Victoria was born in the apartment in 1819, and was christened in the Cupolo Room.
+Princess Alexandrina Victoria was born in the apartment in 1819, and was christen in the Cupolo Room.
+These apartments reflect the royal lifestyle of the period and are a must-see for history enthusiasts visiting the palace.